mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 cargo ships docked to the inner valleys.
 When building spaceships and other objects too large to transfer via airlocks, standard procedure is to construct a temporary hangar from the refinery’s reject material.
-As the cargo bay is more than a third of a kilometre at its widest, elevator cars in the fins link to tubes lining the bay walls to facilitate transit without navigating cargo.
+As the cargo bay is more than a third of a kilometer at its widest, elevator cars in the fins link to tubes lining the bay walls to facilitate transit without navigating cargo.
 Gravity in the spikes is set toward the cargo bay, while the bay itself is kept in zero-g.
 A Tvastar sacrificing itself to make a colony